 Nest Thermostats that were recently updated to software version 5.1.3 or later may be having problems, including becoming unresponsive, not effectively charging the battery, or turning off completely.
 Nest recommends recharging and restarting your thermostat to rectify the issue and get it up and going again.

 - the thermostat being down on the Nest’s mobile app and disconnected from the Wi-Fi

 - the thermostat tells you the battery is low and it needs to turn itself off

 - the thermostat’s animated features are slower than usual

 - the thermostat shows a message saying, “Please remove the thermostat from its base, then reattach it;”

 - the thermostat’s display won’t light up and unresponsive (you may also observe a blinking red or green light above the display)

-- the thermostat can’t control the corresponding heating and cooling unit(s)
+- the thermostat can’t control the corresponding HVAC system(s)

-If you have tried both of these processes and the Nest Thermostat is still showing signs of problems, you will need to bring in some backup.
+If you have tried both of these processes and the Nest Thermostat is still having issues, you will need to bring in some backup.
 Enter us!
-If Service Experts Heating & Air Conditioning installed your Nest Thermostat, please feel free to call us at 318-588-8163 or schedule an appointment online.
+If Service Experts Heating & Air Conditioning put in your Nest Thermostat, please feel free to call us at 318-588-8163 or schedule an appointment online.